 - You can enrol your child in 3-year-old and 4-year-old kindergarten through the Boroondara Kindergarten Central Enrolment Scheme (BKCES).

-- Before enrolling, read the BKCES Information Kit (see downloads section below) for kindergarten program times and fees.
+- Before enrolling, read the BKCES Information Kit (see below) for kindergarten program times and fees.

 - Kindergarten places are allocated using the enrolment policy selection criteria.

 - Your child has to be immunised to attend kindergarten.
 An Immunisation History Statement is required (see an example in the download section).